 |Pre-Consultation||Contact the City of Humboldt for a pre-consultation to discuss the proposed project.|

-Submit the Development Permit application form, fee and any required documents.
+Submit the Development Permit application form, fee and any other required documents.

 If applying for a subdivision, a servicing agreement must also be in place before a Development Permit will be issued.